MicrosoftDocs/fabric-docs/docs/security/workspace-identity.md

 ### Administer the workspace identity in Fabric

-Fabric administrators can administer the workspace identities created in their tenant in the Admin portal.
+Fabric administrators can administer the workspace identities created in their tenant on the [Fabric identities tab](../admin/fabric-identities-manage.md) in the admin portal.

 1. Navigate to the **Fabric identities** tab in the Admin portal.
 1. Select a workspace identity, and then select **Details**.